filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 The first thing you should do on a new project is to spend time using the app in a production environment.
 Get to know all the features and the business problems the app is solving.

+The best way to go about this is [exploratory testing.](/2018/guide-to-exploratory-testing)

-**This step is crucial to understanding the project.
-Especially if this is a business domain that you are unfamiliar with.**
+This step is crucial to understanding the project.
+Especially if this is a business domain that you are unfamiliar with.

+#### Get an On-boarding Buddy

+Your time will be a lot easier if you find someone who has tenure in the project and is open to answering your question.

+Don’t disregard engineers who might have much less experience than you.
+Anyone who has been around longer than you is a great source of knowledge. _Project tenure_ is the most important metric.

+It’s best for this person to be a fellow engineer.
+You can find a separate person who you can look up to as a domain expert.

+#### Read the Docs

 After that, you should do detailed research to find all the documentation that exists.
 (But, take the docs with a grain of salt as they are likely outdated.)

-Working with someone who has prior experience with this project?
-Compile a list of questions and ask for help.
+Here’s what you’re looking for (in order of importance):
+- All the project README files.
+(Check when they were last updated.)
+- A project wiki.
+- Recent meeting notes (preferably with key stakeholders.)
+- Architecture design docs.
+- Deployment docs.
+- Backlog of upcoming epics.
+- Backlog of _fixed_ issues.
+- User interview reports, videos, etc.
+- Mockups of upcoming features.

+#### Improve the Docs

+At a minimum there’s going be a README file for the project you just joined.
+This file will be outdated (I can bet on it!) and the instruction will likely be unclear.

+Most devs write this file from their point of understanding – they _already_ know how to start the system.
+The README is just a short set of important notes for them.
+This is why newcomers to the project always struggle to follow the instructions.

+This means you have a great role to play.
+You are coming to the project with no prior understanding and you can (and must!) update everything as you go.

+### Read the Tests

+I hope you’ve just joined a project that actually has tests.
+If so, tests are basically a form of documentation.
+You can figure out a lot about the project by looking at:
+- The names of the test cases.
+- The associated inputs and expected outputs.
+- Modules with the most edge cases covered – usually the most critical ones.
+- The way third-party services are mocked and integrated.

+You don’t need to look too much into the implementation of the tests until it becomes relevant to your task.

+#### Improve the Tests

+Just like with docs, not every team treats their tests with a high standard.
+Improving tests by covering edge cases or uncovered lines is a great way to dig deep into a specific piece of code.
+It also benefits the project and **makes for a good early contribution.**

+If the project doesn’t have any tests then implementing them might be hard for you as a newcomer.
+You’ll have to earn trust with your team and manager before leading a big initiative like that.
+(But if you have a green light to do it, take it right away!)

 ### Digging

 This series of techniques is out-of-scope for the purposes of this article.
 I will list the concepts and trust you to do your homework and research the things you’re not familiar with.

-**But, it mostly boils down to using a good editor or IDE and actually using those the features that make that editor awesome.**
+**But, it mostly boils down to using a good editor or IDE and actually using the features that make that editor awesome.**

 <figure class="blog-post-image"><img src="/content/images/2017/dont-dig-with-kids-toys.jpg" alt="Image of children’s shovels on the beach." /><figcaption>Use better tools.
 Photo by Efraimstochter via Pixabay.</figcaption></figure>